-Punishment of abetment in Bangladesh of acts done out of Bangladesh 22.
-If any person, being within Bangladesh, abets the commission, without Bangladesh, of any Act which, if committed in Bangladesh, would, under this Act, or under any section of that part of Chapter XVIII of the Penal Code which relates to trade, property and other marks, be an offence he may be tried for such abetment in any place in Bangladesh in which he may be found, and be punished therefor with the punishment to which he would be liable if he had himself committed in that place the act which he abetted.
+22. If any person, being within the Union of Burma, abets the commission, without the Union of Burma, of any act which, if committed in the Union of Burma, would, under this Act, or under any section of that part of Chapter XVIII of the Penal Code which relates to trade, property and other marks, be an offence, he may be tired for such abetment in any place in the Union of Burma in which he may be found, and be punished therefore with the punishment to which he would be liable if he had himself committed in that place the act which be abetted.